• Home

 This quote is widely attributed to Ralf Waldo Emerson but was more likely the poet Muriel Strode.

-So about that new path.
-In theory the idea of straying off the beaten trail makes sense.
-Otherwise we’d all be at the Eiffel Tower.
 But in today’s world, what does leaving a trail mean?
 Shouldn’t we keep to some sort of established path so that we don’t trample more of our fragile environment?
 Shouldn’t we be leaving as little an imprint as possible?
+What about ‘take only photographs, leave only footprints’?
+I’m sensing a clash.

 A journey is best measured in friends, rather than miles.

-Much as I admire Tim Cahill, who wrote this, and think Jaguars Ripped my Flesh is the best title of a travel book ever, this is clearly written by an outgoing friendly person and not by an introvert.
 Some of the most gratifying trips I’ve taken have been ones where I talk to nobody, meet nobody and relate to no one at all.
 Instead, I might have a nice quiet relationship with a creaky old cathedral or a tree.

 The best travel quotes are inspirational, motivating, insightful or funny.
 This quote with travel as its theme is perfect for solo travel.

-When the trip is a character in your personal story
+When the Trip is a Character in Your Personal Story

 We do not take a trip, trips take us — John Steinbeck

-This is often misquoted as “People don’t take trips, trips take people.”
-While this is a lovely thought, if I didn’t actually get myself out the door, I doubt a beach in Thailand would come and pick me up or buy me an air ticket.
+While this is a lovely thought, if I didn’t actually get myself out the door, I doubt a beach in Thailand would come and pick me up or buy me a plane ticket.

-Contradictory travel quotes about The Self
+Contradictory Travel Quotes About The Self

 This brings me to the fact that many travel quotes say completely the opposite of what other ones say.
 Can we really be inspired by all of them?
-Nowhere is this more apparent when it comes to the elusive Self so many of us are searching for.
+Nowhere is this more apparent than when it comes to the elusive Self so many of us are searching for.

 Let’s begin with this one by Marty Rubin, the late author of The Boiled Frog Syndrome.